kiran-foundation/website/src/content/pratibha/application.md

 documentsListTwo: " Verified copies of certificates for other achievements.
             Proof of financial status."
 documentsListThird: " Proof of financial status."
-documentsListFourth: " Two recommendation letters written by independent and reputableindividuals."
+documentsListFourth: " Two recommendation letters written by independent and reputable individuals."
 list: " Names, addresses, and phone numbers of the recommenders."